 Sign into the IT Nut Hosting client area.
 Go to the “Registered Domains” section from the dashboard and then click on the “Manage Domain” button (gear icon) beside the domain name to go to the domain management section.

-From the “More” section on the left, click on the “Private Nameservers” link
+Check left-slide bar and click on the “Private Nameservers” link

 On the next page, you will find the options to register a new private nameserver, modify an existing nameserver or delete an existing private nameserver of your domain.
 Enter the nameserver prefix on the Nameserver text box.